amico24/insta-wp-plugin/README.md

 This version is able to connect to business and creator accounts and display their posts.
 It wont work with personal accounts.

 Posts that have copyrighted material can't be displayed.
-Videos also show up as blank for now.

 Also `multi-insta-feeds-admin-functions.php` doesnt actually do anything lol i made it to try and have a general functions file to put constants and other stuff but i couldnt figure out how to get it to work with the boilerplate